Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 ## Sunfire Aegis

 - Shield
+- Attunement

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Sunfire Aegis.png" Align=right width=8% height=8%>

 **Immolate**: As a bonus action you can activate this shield, causing it to burn for a minute.
 Whenever you end your turn, all enemies within 5 feet of you must succeed a constitution saving throw or take 2d6 + proficiency bonus fire damage, halved on a save, and applies burn.
 Creatures who are burning takes 4d6 + proficiency bonus fire damage instead.
+Creatures within 5 feet that attack you while _Immolate_ is enabled suffers the damage without making a saving throw.
 You can do this a number of times equal to your proficiency bonus before you must finish a long rest.

 **Health**: Your maximum hit points increases by an anount equal to twice your level

-_You gain +1 to your armor class while wielding this piece of armor_
+_You gain +2 to your armor class while wielding this piece of armor_

 ---